| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 returns a real matrix with zero rows and zero columns.

-See also scalar and vector.
+See also scalar

-If v is a table, then the max function is applied to each
+If v is a table, then the max

 of its members.